The Mechanik

-The Mechanik (released under the alternative title known as The Russian Specialist) is a 2005 German-American action film starring and directed by Dolph Lundgren, who wrote with Bryan Edward Hill.
-The film co-stars Ben Cross, Ivan Petrushinov, Olivia Lee and Raicho Vasilev.
+The Mechanik (released under the alternative title known as The Russian Specialist) is a 2005 German-American vigilante action film starring and directed by Dolph Lundgren, who also co-wrote the screenplay with Bryan Edward Hill.
+The film co-stars Ben Cross, Ivan Petrushinov, Olivia Lee, and Raicho Vasilev.
 Most of the film was shot in Bulgaria and there are many Bulgarian actors in the cast as well.

 Plot

-Retired Spetsnaz soldier Nikolai "Nick" Cherenko (Dolph Lundgren) is a mechanic in the small Russian village of Gorelovo.
-His wife, Alina (Hilda van der Meulen), and son, Vanya (Naum Shopov) are killed by Russian mob boss Aleksandr "Sasha" Popov (Ivan Petrushinov) when he and his gang start a shootout after a bad drug deal.
+Retired Spetsnaz soldier Nikolai "Nick" Cherenko is a mechanic in the small Russian village of Gorelovo.
+His wife, Alina and son, Vanya are killed by Russian mob boss Aleksandr "Sasha" Popov when he and his gang start a shootout after a bad drug deal.
 Nick arms himself and takes his revenge one night, killing five of Popov's men.
 Finally he shoots Popov in the face, leaving him for dead.